Chris Despos, an acclaimed bespoke tailor based in Chicago, tells his clients that steam is evil.

 - Proper pressing involves relaxing the fibers with steam from a hand iron and, as you gently hand iron, extracting all the moisture from the fabric with a vacuum (suction) to create a soft, smooth, even look.

-The application of steam without the use of a vacuum merely results in a puckered mess and “burst seams”.
+The application of steam without the use of a vacuum merely results in a puckered mess and what your tailor calls “burst seams”.

 - Garments are not flat.
 They are comprised of many shapes and curves.